kkchx/practice_project/higher_or_lower/readme.md

 # Higher or Lower
-This project is a card game to decide you win or not based on input data: <br>
+1.This project is a card game to decide you win or not based on input data: <br>
-1.user input
+    1.user input<br>
+2.Guess a number between 0 to 100

 ## How to calculate score
 1.the game shuffle the card <br>